perturbo-code/perturbo-workshop-2023/Hands-on1/README.md

 You need to change two parameters:

-1. The names of your volume and folder in the container;
+1. The names of your volume;
 2. The name of the image itself - instead of `tag` specify the tag of the image you want to use as a basis for creating the container.

 Full list of the command line options is provided on the [offical page](https://docs.docker.com/engine/reference/commandline/run/).